tikv/jemallocator/jemalloc-sys/README.md

   virtual address size on those platforms where it knows how, and picks a default otherwise.
 This option may be useful when cross-compiling.

+By default this crate builds and links against a vendored version of `jemalloc`.
+To provide your own `jemalloc` version, set `JEMALLOC_OVERRIDE` to point to a built version of `jemalloc`.
+This can point to either a shared or static library.
+For
+instance: `JEMALLOC_OVERRIDE=/path/to/libjemalloc.a`.

+`JEMALLOC_OVERRIDE` is for advanced usage only.
+Providing your own library means most features of jemalloc-sys will be ignored in build script, and you are responsible for compiling the library to match what `jemalloc-sys` expects.
+Especially, handle API prefix as whatever feature `unprefixed_malloc_on_supported_platforms` says.

+For more information see [`jemalloc/INSTALL.md`][jemalloc_install].

 [jemalloc_install]: https://github.com/jemalloc/jemalloc/blob/dev/INSTALL.md#advanced-configuration

 ## License